September 30, 2024

 Here are some steps you can take to conduct pet screenings effectively during the lease agreement process:

 · Include your pet policy in the lease agreement.
 It’s crucial to have a clear and comprehensive pet policy outlined in your lease agreement.
 The policy should spell out any restrictions on the breed, size, and number of pets allowed.
-It should also detail additional pet-related fees or deposits.
+It should also detail additional pet-related fees or deposits and how you handle unauthorized pet violations.

 · Request pet details.
 During the application process, ask potential renters to share detailed information about their pets, including the type, age, size and overall temperament of each.
 Also, it’s OK to ask for documentation like vaccination records and proof of spaying or neutering to confirm that the pets are up to date on medical care.